localnerve/csp-hashes/readme.md

 ```

 ### removeCspMeta
 This library also exports a convenience helper method, `removeCspMeta` that is useful for some types of development builds.
-This method returns a stream that operates on [Vinyl](https://github.com/gulpjs/vinyl) objects and removes any `Content-Security-Policy` content found in the files.
+This method takes no options and returns a stream that operates on [Vinyl](https://github.com/gulpjs/vinyl) objects and removes any `Content-Security-Policy` content found in the files.

 ```
 Stream removeCspMeta ()
 ```

-### Options
+### Hashstream Options

 + {Function} **callback** - Required - A [function](#callback-function) to process the hashes.
 Receives file contents and must return new file contents if `replace` option is true.
 + {Boolean} **\[replace\]** - Optional - Defaults to `false`, set to true to indicate your `callback` function returns new file contents to replace the original.